 a.
-CHESAPEAKE BAY PRESERVATION ACT.
+CHESAPEAKE BAY PRESERVATION ACT:

-(1) Oppose any legislation that weakens the Act. (continued)

-(2) WATER QUALITY IMPROVEMENT FUND.
-Support increased funding for the Water Quality Improvement Fund (WQIF), preferably with a dedicated source of revenue to ensure continued funding.
+- 1.)
+Oppose any legislation that weakens the Act and call for the Clean Water Act to explicitly give the Environmental Protection Agency (EPA) and the authority to regulate non-point-source pollution. (continued; revised 2010) - 2.)
+WATER QUALITY IMPROVEMENT FUND: Support increased funding for the Water Quality Improvement Fund (WQIF), preferably with a dedicated source of revenue to ensure continued funding.
 (2007)

 Rationale: In 1997 the Virginia General Assembly passed the Water Quality Improvement Act that established the WQIF.
-The fund provides grants for the purpose of reducing the amount of nutrients entering the Chesapeake Bay.
-Both non-point sources such as agricultural operations and point source discharges such as wastewater treatment facilities are eligible for grants from the WQIF.
+The fund provided grants for the purpose of reducing the amount of nutrients entering the Chesapeake Bay.
+Both non-point sources such as agriculture operations and point source discharges such as wastewater treatment facilities are eligible for grants from the WQIF.
 The Virginia 2006-2008 budget provided \$100 million per year for WQIF but the estimated need for this program through 2025 is \$2.3 billion for upgrade of sewage treatment plants and other programs.

 b.
-ENDOCRINE DISRUPTOR COMPOUNDS, PHARMACEUTICALS, AND HORMONE WATER POLLUTION.
-Urge research and ensuing legislation that would mitigate endocrine disruptor pollution in Virginia waters.
+ENDOCRINE DISRUPTOR COMPOUNDS, PHARMACEUTICALS, AND HORMONE WATER POLLUTION: Urge research and ensuing legislation that would mitigate endocrine disrupter pollution in Virginia waters.
 (2008)